ZacBlanco/hdp-demo-bootstrap/docs/config.md

 The method is used when searching for a configuration file in the `read_config` method.
 However, it may be used outside of the `config` module if other modules utilize the `conf` directory.

+**IMPORTANT** This method **will** fail if the python program is executed outside of the local directory structure of this bootstrap project.
+The program must be executed within the directory structure of the project in order to find the configuration directory

 ### `Ambari.get_config()`